Regional Cargo

 Regionalcargo Holdings, S.A. de C.V., operating as Regional Cargo, was a Mexican cargo airline.
-Its headquarters are on the grounds of Querétaro International Airport and in Colón, Querétaro, near Santiago de Querétaro.
+Its headquarters were on the grounds of Querétaro International Airport and in Colón, Querétaro, near Santiago de Querétaro.

 History

 Regional Cargo was founded by Juan M. Rodríguez Anza, Ernesto Díaz González and Juan Ignacio Steta, so it is run by 100% Mexican capital with the investment of investors that saw in this company a big opportunity of development in this sector.

 The airline started operations at the city of Querétaro on July 7, 2006.

 Destinations

 Regional Cargo operated the following scheduled services: